-The incident exposed a fundamental flaw: the digital exam system allowed students to access AI tools during the test, while supervisors watching from the back of the room remained powerless to detect it.
+These incidents share a common pattern: digital exam systems that allow students to access AI tools during tests, while supervisors watching from the back of the room remain powerless to detect it.

-For institutions that dismissed lockdown browsers as unnecessary, the incident was a wake-up call.
+For institutions that dismissed lockdown browsers as unnecessary, these incidents serve as wake-up calls.
 But the reaction of a large part of the sector – shifting back toward pen-and-paper exams to avoid AI risks – is equally misguided.
-We don't need to choose between unsecured digital exams and abandoning digital assessment entirely.
+We don’t need to choose between unsecured digital exams and abandoning digital assessment entirely.

 There’s a third way.
 And it starts with understanding the fundamental principles that make digital exams genuinely secure.